cloudera/hue/docs/sdk/sdk.md

 <div style="note">
 Try going to <a href="http://localhost:8000/calculator/">http://localhost:8000/calculator/</a>.
 You'll see the same page as was brought up when you clicked on the icon, but natively in your browser.
-This is an example of Hue's "JFrame" functionality: individual application windows are really just individual HTTP requests.
+This is an example of HUE's "JFrame" functionality: individual application windows are really just individual HTTP requests.
 </div>